 LABAs are used on a regular schedule to open narrowed airways and prevent asthma attacks.
-But because they increase the risk of having a life-threatening asthma attack, the Food and Drug Administration warns that LABAs should never be used without an inhaled corticosteroid.
-So if you're taking a LABA without an inhaled corticosteroid, check with your doctor.
+But because they may increase the risk of having a life-threatening asthma attack, the Food and Drug Administration warns that LABAs should never be used without an inhaled corticosteroid for asthma.
+So if you're taking a LABA without an inhaled corticosteroid for asthma, check with your doctor.

 - Salmeterol (Serevent Diskus)